Eschach (Neckar)

-The Eschach (upstream from Horgen also: Württembergische Eschach) is a river of Baden-Württemberg, Germany.
+The Eschach (/de/; upstream from Horgen also: Württembergische Eschach) is a river of Baden-Württemberg, Germany.
 It flows into the Neckar south of Rottweil.

 Geography

 Source flows

 The Eschach arises from two spring waters.
 The longer one is hydrographically classified as its upper course, the much more water-rich one as its third important inflow.

 Northern headwaters

 The longest flow path begins today as Eschach (without name addition), after older name as Württembergische Eschach or also Horgener Eschach.
 It has its source at the homestead "Heimliswald" in the district Rötenberg of Aichhalden at an elevation of 699 m above sea level and flows first in southeast direction.
 After the Eschach has limited the Winzeln-Schramberg Airfield to the west - the municipal area of Fluorn-Winzeln borders there on the left bank - at km 3.258 of its course it is fed from the right side of the Bannmoosgraben.
 At km 4,7, the Seltenbach also comes from the right, before it runs along the northeastern edge of the Schramberg town of Heiligenbronn.
 The Mollenmoosgraben flows towards it at km 6,13.
 At km 8,1 it reaches the center of Seedorf in the community Dunningen at the turning point of a loop to the east, after which it continues south.

 At km 11,47 the Eberbach, also called Aitenbach, flows from the right.
 Shortly afterwards it underruns the B 462 and reaches Dunningen itself, almost entirely on the left side of the river.
 After it has meandered around several hills, it flows on its 20th kilometre along Lackendorf.
 In the now formed valley it then passes the villages Stetten ob Rottweil and Flözlingen of the community Zimmern ob Rottweil.
 In their last valley village Horgen at km 26,57 from the right the Fischbach finally flows.